PatitoTipado/PatitoTipado/README.md

 I am an advanced web development student, close to finishing my degree.
 I'm expanding my knowledge in both front-end and back-end development and am currently looking for my first experience in the IT field as a backend developer.

-🌱 I’m currently learning:
+- 🌱 I’m currently learning ...
+  - English

-Spring MVC
+  - Spring framework
-PHP MVC
+  - PHP
-👯 I’m looking forward to collaborating on open-source projects.
+- 👯 I’m looking forward to collaborate on open source projects.
-✔️ Feel free to ask me anything; I'm happy to help!
+- ✔ Ask me about anything, I am happy to help<br>

-Outside of tech, 💜 I'm working on improving my public speaking skills, 🎮 playing video games, 🎵 listening to music, and 📖 reading crime novels.
+- Outside of tech, 💜 I'm working on improving my public speaking skills, 🎮 playing video games, 🎵 listening to music, and 📖 reading crime novels.

-📫 Reach out to me on <a href="https://www.linkedin.com/in/mauricio-dominguez-4190ab24a/">LinkedIn!</a>
+- 📫 Reach out to me on <a href="https://www.linkedin.com/in/mauricio-dominguez-4190ab24a/">LinkedIn!</a>

 ## My Skills Include

 <h4> Languages </h4>